Mohamed-Ramadan-195/Hospital-System/README.md

 # Hospital System
 Hospital System is an Android application designed using clean architecture with Kotlin.
 The application allows 6 users to use it, and each user has specific features.
-This makes it easy for the hospital management to facilitate the tasks of their staff.
+This makes it easy for the hospital management to facilitate the tasks of their employees.
 Advanced concepts and topics in Android components have been relied upon in building this application.

 # Features